Black Voices of American Music:

 In this episode of our multi-part series we learn about how Rhythm and Blues inspired several other genres of music: soul, funk, rock, and disco.
 These styles all became the backdrop for the emergence of Hip-Hop music.

-Emphasis on strong rhythm beats, and rhythm and rhyming of test is a big characteristic of this genre.
+Emphasis on strong rhythm beats, and rhythm and rhyming of text is a big characteristic of this genre.
 We'll learn about some of the initial creators and MC's in the genre and then we'll learn how to create our own rap verse.

 Ms. Lauren will help us determine the rhythmic cadence to a sampled track and then create our own rhymes to add over the beat.
 Don't forget to count your text syllables to match the beats!